 Freshwater is committed to maintaining a strong governance framework that guides our leadership and strengthens the reputation and value that we have earned across global and domestic markets.
-We are committed to meeting our legislated mandate, and to maintain the Corporation's underlying value for the Government of Canada.
+Freshwater is committed to meeting our legislated mandate, and maintaining the Corporation's underlying value for the Government of Canada.

 The Board of Directors (the Board) has overall responsibility to oversee the management of the Corporation's business and affairs.
-In exercising its powers and performing its duties, the Board acts honestly and in good faith with a view to the best interests of the Corporation, which involves considering the interests of fishers, employees, and our sole shareholder, the Government of Canada, in accordance with our governing by-laws and applicable legislation.
+In exercising its powers and performing its duties, the Board must act honestly and in good faith with a view to the best interests of the Corporation, which involves considering the interests of fishers, employees, and our sole shareholder, the Government of Canada, in accordance with our governing by-laws and applicable legislation.

-To fulfill its stewardship responsibilities, the Board establishes and approves Freshwater's strategic direction through a five-year Corporate Plan, and reviews and approves major strategies and goals.
-It exercises due diligence by assessing risks and opportunities, ensuring the integrity of financial results, and providing timely reports to the Government of Canada.
+To fulfill its stewardship responsibilities, the Board establishes and approves Freshwater's strategic direction through a five-year corporate plan, and reviews and approves major strategies and goals.
+The board exercises due diligence by assessing risks and opportunities, ensuring the integrity of financial results, and providing timely reports to the Government of Canada.

-The Board has eight available positions and at April 30, 2022, consisted of seven Directors, including the President.
-As of April 30, 2022, one position was vacant.
+The Board has eight available positions and at April 30, 2023, consisted of seven Directors, including the President.
+As of April 30, 2023, one position was vacant.
 The Board and its Committees hold in camera sessions without the presence of the President.
+The Board of Directors met 13 times in 2023.

-The Board of Directors met eleven times in 2022.
 Two standing committees assist the Board in discharging its responsibilities: the Audit Committee and the Governance Committee.
-Between May 1, 2021 and April 30, 2022, these committees met a combined total of 5 times.
+Between May 1, 2022, and April 30, 2023, these committees met a combined total of 6 times.
 The Board maintains FFMC's governance structure by reviewing and updating the Board and Committee mandates annually.
-During the global COVID-19 pandemic, the Board continued to conduct virtual meetings to maintain vital oversight of the Corporation and support the senior leadership team.